 About my art-making processes

-I use gum-strip tape to construct scenes containing everyday objects and fragments of posed figures.
+I use gum-strip tape coated in linseed oil to construct scenes containing everyday objects and fragments of posed figures.
 Their suspension and placement create frozen moments (real or imaginary) in time.

 Making my sculptures and installations is a pendulum movement between casting and drawing with the gum-strip tape.
 My art-making process is an archaeology of touch.